spatie/laravel-webhook-server/README.md

 }
 ```

-You can make your custom strategy the default strategy by specifying it's fully qualified class name in the `backoff_strategy` of the `webhook-server` config file.
+You can make your custom strategy the default strategy by specifying its fully qualified class name in the `backoff_strategy` of the `webhook-server` config file.
 Alternatively, you can specify a strategy for a specific webhook like this.

 ```php
 WebhookCall::create()